 But these are not the only symptoms that you should be on the lookout for.
 Every horse owner should be aware of these signs because Equine Gastric Ulcer Syndrome (EGUS) is one of the most common medical conditions in horses.

 Researchers estimate that 60-90% of performance horses will develop EGUS at some point.
-Unfortunately, pleasure horses and foals can also develop ulcers.
+Pleasure horses and foals can also develop ulcers, although the disease is somewhat different.

 Domesticated horses are prone to ulcers because of their biology and how we feed and manage them.
 Horses evolved to spend up to 16 hours a day grazing grass and forages.
 Their stomach produces acid continuously regardless of whether there is feed in the stomach.